Moving lights in front of a building

 While tariffs are likely to be a headwind for China, AI spending, high GDP growth, and declining US and regional interest rates should be supportive for other markets in the region.

-We expect Asia ex-Japan to offer one of the most appealing earnings growth profiles globally, with a forecast of 13% earnings growth in USD for 2025.
+We expect Asia ex-Japan to offer one of the most appealing earnings growth profiles globally, with 13% earnings growth in USD forecast for 2025.

 • Mainland China: We expect US tariffs and potential stimulus disappointments to pose risks to Chinese stocks in the months ahead.
 Against this backdrop, we anticipate defensive and high-yielding value sectors to outperform, like financials, utilities, energy, and telecoms.
 Corrections in internet names could be seen as good entry points for investors willing to hold over multiple years, due to their attractive growth prospects and valuations.

 • Taiwan: We see Taiwan as an Attractive market.
-While the market is sensitive to trade, key semiconductor exports are not readily substitutable, we expect AI demand to remain robust, and think that pricing power should lead to positive gross margin surprises in 2025.
+While the market is sensitive to trade, key semiconductor exports are not readily substitutable.
+We also expect AI demand to remain robust and think that pricing power should lead to positive gross margin surprises in 2025.

 • India: We also view India’s market as Attractive.
 High structural rates of GDP growth are supported by favorable demographics in a domestically oriented market, and we expect 12% EPS growth in fiscal year 2025 (MSCI India) and 14% in fiscal year 2026.